 NUS Conference UK

 Each year AUSA organises an election of delegates and supports their participation.
 There will be 3 positions available for NUS UK Conference and 6 for NUS Scotland Conference.
-The nominations are open from January 27 until February 8 with voting taking place between February 14 and 16.

 How do I become an NUS delegate?